Attachment theory is the psychological consideration of relationships between humans.

 One big advantage it has over other attachment theory titles is that it provides strategies for romantic and familial relationships and friendships.
 It’s wider-reaching and easier to apply to different situations.

-It’s quite a generalised overview of attachment theory due to its focus on activities.
+It’s quite a generalized overview of attachment theory due to its focus on activities.
 So, if you’re looking for a deeper guide, consider a different title.

 - Contains clear, actionable exercises.